 The clerkship sites for the Joplin campus are still under development.
 KCU anticipates that there will be opportunities in Joplin and other areas of southwest Missouri.

-The city of Joplin has many types of housing to suit a student’s individual needs.
-From apartments to residential homes, Joplin has housing to fit the lifestyle and needs of all of our students.
-KCU is providing students with a list of preferred property managers in the Joplin area who can assist students in finding apartment, duplex, and house rentals.
+From apartments to residential homes, the city of Joplin has many types of housing to suit a student’s individual needs.
+KCU is providing students with a list of preferred property managers in the Joplin area who can assist students in finding apartment, duplex and house rentals.
 Joplin’s layout and traffic flow allow individuals to reach most housing and shopping options within a 15 minute drive from campus.